 - All media files associated with a particular town or speaker (e.g., survey responses, traditional stories), etc.;

 - All media files associated with a particular theme (e.g., toponyms, ideophones, grammatical categories, etc.).

 Media Files: The digital data files; media files are divided into 6 content models in AILLA: audio, video, basic images, large images, PDFs, binary objects (non-PDF text-based files).
 Please see the list of allowed file format types here.

-AILLA has its own controlled vocabulary schemas for organizing information in the archive.
-Depositors will need access to the definitions of 4 of these schemas.
-The AILLA-specific definition of each controlled vocabulary term for these 4 schemas is list below.
+Controlled Vocabulary: AILLA has its own unique controlled vocabulary schemas for organizing information in the archive.
+Depositors will need to use the controlled vocabulary from 4 schemas (listed below) as they prepare their metadata.
+The AILLA-specific definition of each controlled vocabulary term for these 4 schemas follows.

 Article: A work of writing included with others in a publication such as a journal or edited volume.